 One of the best ways to experience the Guinness Storehouse is on a guided tour, during which you will discover what goes into the “Black Stuff.”
 While this nickname is common for Irish beer, it is actually a dark ruby red.
 You will also get the opportunity to learn about Guinness’s award-winning advertising campaigns, slogans, and more.

-The tour of Guinness Storehouse ends with a visit to the Gravity Bar.
+The tour of the Guinness Storehouse ends with a visit to the Gravity Bar.
 Here, learn more about Guinness Stout while sipping on a perfectly chilled pint of Irish beer.
 From the bar, you will also be able to enjoy 360-degree views of Dublin City.

 Apart from touring the site, you can also book a table at Arthur’s Bar or the 1837 Bar & Brasseries when looking for what to do in winter in Dublin.
 Here, you can enjoy delicious local Irish foods prepared by a talented group of Irish chefs.
 You can enjoy a meal or drink here without a tour ticket, but it is recommended that you book in advance.